 Sudden change in environment can cause a Fiddle to start losing leaves

-Don’t worry too much if your fiddle leaf has dropped some leaves after being moved to a new spot, it is totally natural.
+Don’t worry too much if your Fiddle Leaf has dropped some leaves after being moved to a new spot, it is totally natural.
 As long as the new environment caters for its light and space requirements, it should adjust nicely and regain strong and healthy growth.

 There are a few ways to increase the humidity for your Fiddle Leaf but the best way to get a nice consistent level is by using a humidifier.
 Our plants love this one from Amazon.